 BG: In a way, our iPSCs allow you to pause the manufacturing process.
 We start from a donor to generate and thoroughly characterize iPSCs.
 These cells mark that pause point.
 We then multiply the stocks and distribute them to customers and partners, potentially throughout the world.
 Those partners can then start from that intermediate stage of the process and focus just on differentiation and generating the therapeutic tissue at their facilities.
 They no longer have to bother anymore with creating the starting material.
 This new supply chain catalyzes therapeutic development by offering a sort of ‘short cut’ to developers.

 Lastly, how do you see the field progressing in 5–10 years from now in terms of the use of iPSCs as starting materials?

 TM: To make cell therapies a successful new medical field, it is important that the treatments are affordable for healthcare systems.
 Today’s autologous approaches are simply too expensive.
 As Boris mentioned, iPSC-based therapies could open a new road to success where allogeneic strategies circumvent cost and logistics hurdles.
 In terms of the market, it is realistic to assume that the now short list of companies able to supply GMP-grade iPSCs will expand.
 Yet, it is impossible for any single company to cover all indications and so, we will see dispersion and specialization.
 We already see many biotech and startup companies active in the field, and increasingly large pharmaceutical companies are engaging with the technology to fuel existing development pipelines with promising new approaches.
-Developers will focus on interesting indications and RheinCell Therapeutics aims to provide the materials we think are key to success.
+Developers will focus on interesting indications and RheinCell Therapeutics, now part of Catalent, aims to provide the materials we think are key to success.